-A 7-day vacation to The Bahamas saved my marriage.
-It also gave me a new outlook and life priorities.
-Kind of a big deal!
-Here’s my story.
+A 7-day vacation to The Bahamas gave me a new outlook and life priorities.
+My life and my marriage were enhanced greatly, and forever.

 1999 – We Met.

 I was a 25-year-old single mother living in Houston, Texas.
 I was very independent, and I was living life happily with my 5-year-old daughter.

 I had started dating a bit, but I couldn’t stop thinking about one incredibly sexy man I met through work.
 After chasing Dan Rome for several months, he finally asked me out.
 Our first date was a non-stop 3-day weekend.
 We played video games, he cooked for me, we went clothes shopping, we talked about everything, and we fell in love.

 We quickly declared that neither of us were interested in marriage, but we both just wanted to be with each other as much as possible.

 2003 – We Got Married.

 After 4 years of living with Dan but still referring to him as my “boyfriend,” I asked him to marry me.
 He immediately got down on one knee and asked me to marry him.
 Either way, we both gave a resounding yes.